 For certification, your dog will need to be in good health and up to date in all vaccinations.
 You should receive a health certificate from your veterinarian.
 Of course, make sure that your dog is well trained.
 Good therapy dogs need to be able to sit, lie down and stay on command and to walk on a leash without pulling.

 If your dog’s health and temperament fit those of a therapy dog the next step is to get him certified.
 Most therapy groups require that your dog pass the American Kennel Club’s Canine Good Citizen (CGC) test.
-To find a testing site and evaluator visit http://www.akc.org/events/cgc/cgc_bystate.cfm
+Click here to find a testing site and evaluator visit.

 Depending on the therapy organization that you are seeking certification from, there may be additional requirements beyond the CGC test.
 Check with the individual organization for their specific requirements to get a dog certified as a therapy dog.